GovTribe

 Use Capture Workflows in GovTribe AI to rank opportunities, qualify pursuits, review pipelines, find incumbents, and plan capture action.

 Use Capture Workflows when the output should help you decide what to pursue, how to pursue it, or how to improve a pipeline.
-This skill is built for opportunity ranking, bid/no-bid decisions, price-to-win posture, past-performance fit, likely bidders, incumbents, black-hat reviews, buyer expansion, and pipeline operations.
+This skill is built for opportunity ranking, bid/no-bid decisions, pricing evidence that affects pursuit strategy, past-performance fit, likely bidders, incumbents, black-hat reviews, buyer expansion, and pipeline operations.

 This is the right skill when the answer should end with a recommendation, not just a summary.